oxyno-zeta/react-editable-json-tree/README.md

 - Style via function
 - Read only possibility
 - Call for global update and delta update
+- Possibility to give buttons, inputs, ... in parameters

 ## How to use
 ### Install